 Living from the Heart: teaches us to live from the heart

-EventTemples: website where everyone who knows how to live from the heart can join others in sending heart energy to those in need around the globe
+EventTemples: website where everyone who has read the Living from the Heart paper and knows how to send heart energy can join others in sending heart energy to those in need around the globe

 Practicing being in the moment: Eckhart Tolle’s book, The Power of Now